sebw/blog-old.wains.be/index.md

 # Sebastien Wains

-A site about Linux, Open Source, VoIP and other nerd stuff.
+A personal wiki about Linux, Open Source, VoIP and other nerdy stuff.

 Comments require a Telegram account.
-Isso might replace Telegram in the near future.
+[Isso] should replace Telegram in the near future.

 **Opinions expressed here represent my own and not those of my employer.**

-## What I'm up to today
+## Who am I

 <img src="https://blog.wains.be/images/redhatibm.png" width="250"/>